realmagicgreen/magicgreenastro/src/content/posts/bandwidth-and-economic-wealth.md

 ---
 title: Bandwidth and Economic Wealth
-subtitle: "There is a relationship between available bandwidth and economic health.
-After Singapore in the lead, the six top countries for speed are all European."
+subtitle: 'There is a relationship between available bandwidth and economic health.
+After Singapore in the lead, the six top countries for speed are all European.'
-description: "After Singapore in the lead, the six top countries for speed are all European – Sweden, Denmark, Norway, Romania, Belgium and the Netherlands."
+description: 'After Singapore in the lead, the six top countries for speed are all European – Sweden, Denmark, Norway, Romania, Belgium and the Netherlands.'
 category: know
 pubDate: 2018-11-01
 publish: true